Rolonda

-Rolonda is a syndicated daytime talk show that aired from January 17, 1994, to May 18, 1997.
-It featured Rolonda Watts as the host, was produced by Watts Works Productions in association with King World Productions, and was also distributed by King World.
+Rolonda is an American first-run syndicated talk show that was hosted by Rolonda Watts.
+The show ran for four seasons from January 17, 1994, to May 18, 1997.
+It was produced by Watts Works Productions in association with King World Productions, and was also distributed by King World.

-Background
+Production

+Conception and development

 The program served as a replacement in the majority of the markets carrying the show at launch for The Les Brown Show, a daytime talk show that debuted on September 6, 1993, and which went on hiatus in December 1993 due to low ratings, ending its run on January 14, 1994, the Friday before Rolonda's debut.
 Prior to hosting the show, Watts served as a senior correspondent and weekend anchor for the syndicated daytime newsmagazine series Inside Edition, which was also produced by King World.

+Topic selection

+The show featured celebrity interviews, such as with Tonya Harding.